What Is Complex PTSD & How Does PTSD Affect Relationships?

 Symptoms may result from changes in some regions of the brain that deal with emotion, memory, and reasoning.
 Affected areas may include the amygdala, the hippocampus, and the prefrontal cortex. https://www.thrivetalk.com/cptsd/

-How CPTSD is diagnosed
+How we diagnose CPTSD

 The concept of Complex Post-traumatic Stress Disorder was developed in 1992 by Judith Herman.
 She said, “The syndrome that follows upon prolonged, repeated trauma needs its own name.
 I propose to call it complex post-traumatic stress disorder.”
 CPTSD requires a diagnosis of PTSD + CPTSD.